|

 approach – in almost the same way as cost world and throughput world if only

 to broaden their impact beyond financial considerations.
-Imagine
+Imagine then

-throughput world.
-They believe in
+world.
+They believe in product cost,

-efficiency, variance reporting and centralized command and control.
+variance reporting and centralized command and control.
 You know only process profit, throughput,

 system dependency, constraints and non-constraints, global safety,